nix-community/nixpkgs-fmt/README.md

 ## Design decisions

-You migth ask yourself; why do we need yet another nix code formatter?
+You might ask yourself; why do we need yet another nix code formatter?

 The main goal of nixpkgs-fmt is to provide some overall consistency in the nix code submitted to [nixpkgs](https://github.com/NixOS/nixpkgs), our main